 The Red Team are a group of mobile suit pilots whose ancestors were sent to Earth in generations past to prepare for its recolonization.
 They view the moon and Dianna with a religious reverence, but they're disdained by Dianna Counter for time they've lived on Earth and their unruly way of fighting .

 A convict and dangerously skilled pilot who is brought to Earth by Dianna Counter in order to counteract the White Doll.
-He's unstable and childish, and obsessed with putting a stop to the White Doll, which he calls the "Gundam."
+He is by far the oldest character (chronologically) in the show, being well over 2000, but due to brain damage caused by centuries of being frozen he's unstable and childish, and obsessed with putting a stop to the White Doll, which he calls the "Gundam", a name he remembers from his days as a soldier of the OZ organization.

 Pet the Dog: The way he treats the children at the festival after becoming a monk.